devmohit-live/Scrath-and-Win/README.md

 # Scratch And Win Game

-A bare-minimum Tic Tac Toe App built on React-Native
+A lottery type fun app built on React-Native

 ## Screenshots :